Our #1 Priority

 Common Sense Guidelines

-Our leaders keep our volunteers aware of ways to stay healthy, to drink sufficient amounts of water, and being aware of when to where mosquito and bug repellant.
+Our leaders keep our volunteers aware of ways to stay healthy, to drink sufficient amounts of water, and being aware of when to where mosquito and bug repellent.
 We provide guidelines on how to avoid accidents in the area, appropriate precautions when eating in local restaurants, and general common sense guidelines to keep everyone healthy.

 There are no required vaccinations in either the Dominican Republic or Nicaragua.
 A more extensive discussion of medical preparation, including links to the CDC website, is available in the Outreach360 Country Volunteer Guide.